MLHale/insure-nccoe-practice-guide-vetting/milestone1/Methodology-TechnicalPlan.md

 ### Developing a Baseline Scale
 First, we will need to develop a baseline scale before we actually go through the document.
 By doing this, we will have a stronger idea of what we are looking for while we go through the document.
 We will adapt the System Usability Scale from a systems view to a technical document view.
 We will modify the text of the survey questions while maintaining integrity of the scale.

 Usability effectiveness will be measured against Volume C of the practice guides.
-Due to the technical nature of the document, an ideal effectiveness rating would be 100%.
-We can hypothesize that if one task is not completed successfully, the implementation of that guide's method can not be adequately completed.
-For that reason, we can instead calculate effectiveness by measuring number of errors.
-Mifsud (2015) defines erorrs as "unintended actions, slips, mistakes or omissions that a user makes while attempting a task."

 <a href="https://www.codecogs.com/eqnedit.php?latex=Effectiveness&space;=&space;\frac{\text{Number&space;of&space;tasks&space;completed&space;successfully}}{\text{Total&space;number&space;of&space;tasks&space;undertaken}}&space;*&space;100\%" target="_blank"><img src="https://latex.codecogs.com/gif.latex?Effectiveness&space;=&space;\frac{\text{Number&space;of&space;tasks&space;completed&space;successfully}}{\text{Total&space;number&space;of&space;tasks&space;undertaken}}&space;*&space;100\%" title="Effectiveness = \frac{\text{Number of tasks completed successfully}}{\text{Total number of tasks undertaken}} * 100\%" /></a>